fejlek/Nine-Circles-Statistics/First Circle - Linear Regression/First_circle_linear_regression_1.md

   Trade Organization)
 - **Life_expectancy** - Average life expectancy

-<br/> In this demonstration of using linear regression, our objective
-will be to build a model to identify predictors that seem to have a significant effect on life expectancy based on this dataset.

-We split this presentation into two parts: data preparation/exploration and creating a model for effect estimation.
+As stated on the Kaggle page, information about Population, GDP, and Life Expectancy were taken from World Bank Data.
+Information about vaccinations for Measles, Hepatitis B, Polio, and Diphtheria, alcohol consumption, BMI, HIV incidents, mortality rates, and thinness were collected from World Health Organization public datasets.
+Information about Schooling was collected from the Our World in Data which is a project of the University of Oxford.
+The data had some missing values and were imputed with either closest three-year average or average of the Region.
+Unfortunately, these missing values are not denoted, thus, we will not be able to test other imputation methods.

-Let us start the data preparation/exploration part and load in the data, and display the first few rows to check that it loaded correctly. <br/>
+<br/> We start with loading in the data, and displaying the first few
+rows to check that it loaded correctly. <br/>

 ``` r
 library(readr)